 Reset the Password from MySQL

 WordPress runs on PHP, and uses MySQL to store data about posts, configuration, and everything else, including passwords.
 It stores passwords using the PHPass PHP library (though you can change this with plugins).
-But, because of backwards compatibility, it will still accept an MD5 hash, which is easy to generate (and definitely not secure).
+But, because of backward compatibility, it will still accept an MD5 hash, which is easy to generate (and definitely not secure).
 You can manually replace your current password with a new MD5 hash.

 You’ll need to have access to MySQL to perform these steps.
 If you have command line access to the server, you can log in to MySQL with: